 Atypical antipsychotics are used for schizophrenia (both positive and negative symptoms), and can also be indicated for bipolar disorder, OCD, anxiety, depression, Tourette's syndrome and mania.

 The pharmacology behind these drugs is unclear and the mechanism of action behind each drug varies.
-They are known to have varied effects on 5HT2, dopamine, α, and H1 receptors.
+However, they are believed to have varied antagonistic effects on 5HT/D2 receptors as well as D2 agonist effects.

 Olanzapine and Clozapine have been known to cause weight gain in patients.